evmts/tevm-monorepo/.changeset/eighty-cameras-lay.md

 "@tevm/test-utils": patch
 ---

 Fixed copy-pasta bug with copying deployedBytecode into bytecode for simpleContract.
-Correct bytecode is now set.
+The correct bytecode is now set.